Frequently Asked Questions (FAQs)

 A: In addition to this online store, we occasionally participate in physical pop-up stores in the Kingston community.
 The shopping totes are also available for sale at Kingston Coffee House, 1046 Princess St., Kingston ON (at the Kingston Centre)

 Q: What is your return/refund policy?

 A: We do not accept returns or issue refunds.
 We are very sorry if you are dissatisfied with your product.
 We kindly ask for your understanding and forgiveness.
-This is a student project, run on a volunteer basis or as part of a college course, aimed at benefiting a charitable organization.
-Our store will only remain open until the end of the semester, and if we accepted returns, there would be limited opportunity for the returned inventory to be resold.
-Our sincere apologies.
+This is a volunteer project aimed at benefiting a charitable organization.

 Q: I have a further concern/question about shopping on your site, how this site works, your products, shipping, etc. Who do I contact?